meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 	Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future
 #### Discussion
 Although lottery winners felt good about winning the lottery, they took less pleasure than controls in a variety of ordinary and mundane events.
-They were not g
+They were not generally happier than the control group.